getdnsapi/stubby/README.md

 # Dependancies

-Stubby uses [getdns](https://getdnsapi.net/) and requires the 1.2 release of getdns or later.
+Stubby uses [libgetdns](https://getdnsapi.net/) and requires the 1.2 release of getdns or later.

 Stubby also requires [libyaml](https://github.com/yaml/libyaml).

 # Installing Using a Package Manager

-Check to see if getdns, libyaml and Stubby are available via a package manager for your system. https://repology.org/metapackage/stubby/versions
+Check to see if libgetdns, libyaml and Stubby are available via a package manager for your system.
+Stubby packages can be found here: https://repology.org/metapackage/stubby/versions

 * A [Windows Installer](https://dnsprivacy.org/wiki/x/CoBn) is now available for Stubby.
 * A Homebrew package for stubby is now available (`brew install stubby`).
 * A [GUI for macOS](https://dnsprivacy.org/wiki/x/CIBn) is also available for testing

-If you need to install getdns from source, it can be built as part of the stubby build.
+NOTE: If you need to build getdns from source, it can be built as part of the stubby build as of stubby v0.3.0 and later.
 See the section [at the end of this document](#building-stubby-with-a-local-build-of-getdns).

 # Build Stubby from source